 What and where did you study during undergrad and graduate school?

 I did my undergraduate degree at Washington University in St. Louis where I majored in Political Science and German with a minor in Public Health.
 I then completed my Master of Arts (M.A.) in American Studies (emphasis in Political Science) at Universität Heidelberg.
 Not feeling quite done with school yet, I then received my Master of Science (MSc) in International Business and Emerging Markets from the University of Edinburgh in Scotland.

 How many countries have you visited?

-> I visited a total of 39 countries and hope to reach 50 countries before the age of 30 :)
+I visited 40-something countries and hope to reach 50 countries before the age of 30 :)

-> What’s your favorite European destination?
+What’s your favorite European destination?